 1. Unsuitable for rip cuts

-While a miter saw can make a variety of cuts, rip cuts are not one of them.
-It can only make cross cuts across the width of a board.
+While a miter saw can make various cuts, rip cuts are not one of them.
+It can only make crosscuts across the width of a board.
 You need a table saw for that.

 2. They can’t cut large stock

-After reading through miter saw vs. table saw, it should be clear to you that both of them have their pros and cons.
-So, if you are a professional woodworker or aspire to be one, it is necessary to have both of them.
+After reading through miter saw vs. table saw, it should be clear that both have pros and cons.
+So, if you are a professional woodworker or aspire to be one, you must have both.
 But if you can’t afford both, you may purchase a table saw first.